Brian Castle

 Within a dendrite, compartmentation is further enabled by the architecture related to spiny synapses.
 The thin stalks of dendritic spines help to restrict biochemical diffusion, essentially creating an independent compartment in each synapse.
 The communication out of such compartments is often complex, involving multiple stable states in the nearby dendritic membrane.
 In addition to ordinary graded potentials and plateau potentials, spiny synapses can generate dendritic mini-spikes that travel into the cell body, where they may convert the neuron from from one state to another.

 Spiny synapses are vitally important to understand computationally, not only because they're ubiquitous, but because the integration of dendritic mini-spikes can occur quite differently from the passive forms of integration usually promoted in the classroom.
 In the simplest case, mini-spikes are generated by two or more successive excitatory inputs (within a very narrow window, say a few msec).
 The propagation of mini-spikes can fail at branch points, however when it succeeds the propagation of mini-spikes into the soma can force the neuron into a high-throughput "up" state, where subsequent inputs can affect bursting.
-At the moment the regulation of this process is poorly understood, and it is an area of very active research.
+At the moment the regulation of this process is poorly understood, and it is an area of active research.
 It certainly involves at least two different kinds of glutamate receptors, calcium, proteins like CaMkII, glial cells, transcription factors, and the spine apparatus and its endoplasmic reticulum.
 The activation of "hot spots" in the data and their translation into "up states" in neurons is one way in which criticality can be controlled at the modular level in the network.

 Sculpting Population Behavior

 At the end of the day, the behavior of a neuron is determined mainly by its ion channels.
 These channels can have different kinetics, they can be voltage sensitive or not, and they can have different conditions for activation and deactivation.
-One can model such behaviors using programs like NEURON or Nengo, but they're very difficult to implement in machine learning situations with TensorFlow or PyTorch, because the latter specialize in matrix multiplication and can't really handle dynamics.
+One can model such behaviors using programs like NEURON or Brian2, but they're very difficult to implement in machine learning situations with TensorFlow or PyTorch, because the latter specialize in matrix multiplication and can't really handle dynamics.
 So the machine learning community encodes the dynamic in various ways to approximate the desired results.
 We are just now at the point where the neuroscience and machine learning communities are beginning to inform each other.
 I started modeling neural networks in 1978, long before they were a thing - and there was no one in the field at that time, only a handful of forward looking researchers who were often perceived as eccentric bordering on crazy.
 I was at Princeton when John Hopfield wrote his Nobel prize winning papers, and at the time no one took notice, they were considered an interesting oddity in the physics community.
 (But I noticed - I was fresh off extracting Volterra kernels from the lateral line organs of sharks and skates, and I looked at Hopfield's first 1982 paper and started laughing.
 "Binary neurons!"
 I said, and put the journal down.
 The next day I was back in the library looking at it again, because something about it caught my attention).
 And then it was a few years before Hinton and Sejnowski and David Tank and others expanded Hopfield's models and invented the Boltzmann machine (and demonstrated NetTalk - the video is still on YouTube).

 The building blocks for neural populations are just like the building blocks for electric circuits.
 There are components, and there are wires.
 In biology as in electronics there are hundreds of different kinds of components, but unlike in electronics, biology has different kinds of wires too.
 Some of the biological wires behave in highly nonlinear ways, and they enable some special-purpose behaviors which would otherwise be nearly impossible to accomplish by traditional means.